NanoComp/meep/doc/docs/Python_User_Interface.md

 **`noise_amp` [`number`]**
 —
 The noise has root-mean square amplitude σ $\times$ `noise_amp`.

-This is mainly useful for simulating thermal radiation and spontaneous emission in linear materials, as described in e.g. [this 2011 paper](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.107.114302) or [this 2004 paper](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.93.213905), although there are more efficient methods that don't involve random sources (via [Kirchhoff's law](https://en.wikipedia.org/wiki/Kirchhoff%27s_law_of_thermal_radiation) for far-field radiation, or by newer methods described e.g. [here](http://doi.org/10.1103/PhysRevB.92.134202) or [here](http://doi.org/10.1103/PhysRevB.88.054305) for near-field effects)
+This is a somewhat unusual polarizable medium, a Lorentzian susceptibility with a random noise term added into the damped-oscillator equation at each point.
+This can be used to directly model thermal radiation in both the [far field](http://journals.aps.org/prl/abstract/10.1103/PhysRevLett.93.213905) and the [near field](http://math.mit.edu/~stevenj/papers/RodriguezIl11.pdf).
+Note, however that it is more efficient to compute far-field thermal radiation using [Kirchhoff's law](https://en.wikipedia.org/wiki/Kirchhoff%27s_law_of_thermal_radiation) of radiation, which states that emissivity equals absorptivity.
+Near-field thermal radiation can usually be computed more efficiently using frequency-domain methods, e.g. via [SCUFF-EM](https://github.com/HomerReid/scuff-em), as described e.g. [here](http://doi.org/10.1103/PhysRevB.92.134202) or [here](http://doi.org/10.1103/PhysRevB.88.054305).

 ### Vector3